Beekeeping in Ireland: Ulster Beekeepers Association (UBKA)

 The UBKA was formed in 1942 and is an association of the fourteen affiliated beekeeping associations in Northern Ireland.
 The UBKA in conjunction with CAFRE, runs an Open College Network Northern Ireland (OCN NI) endorsed beekeeping course and intends to develop higher level studies in the near future, this education is now independent from FIBKA.

 The UBKA is a member of CONBRA and maintains links with the EPBA and Apimondia.
 It also collaborates with all beekeeping associations within Ireland and the rest of the UK.
 The UBKA holds an Annual Conference at the CAFRE Greenmount Campus site in Antrim, as well as Annual Honey Shows, Bee Health Workshops and an International Young Beekeeper competition.
 It is a registered charity (number – GB-NI-100709) with six trustees who are elected officers, reporting to an executive which is made up of representatives from the local associations.

 Institute of Northern Ireland Beekeepers (INIB)

 The INIB was formed in 2001.
 Members automatically become members of the BBKA, which entitles members to individual insurance.
-The INIB holds an Annual Conference and Honey Show at Lough Neagh Discovery Centre, Oxford Island.
+The INIB holds an Annual Conference and Honey Show.
 Its primary focus is on the promotion of beekeeping through education and they work closely with the UBKA.